Skip to main content

 Cybersecurity Services for Toronto Nonprofit Organizations

 Canadian nonprofits are increasingly targeted by cybercriminals.
 Charities handle credit card payment processing for donations, banking information for grant disbursements, personal data on clients and beneficiaries, and confidential communications with funders and government agencies.
-This makes nonprofits high-value targets — yet most operate with minimal IT staff and inadequate security defenses.
+This makes nonprofits high-value targets - yet most operate with minimal IT staff and security defenses that were built for a different threat era.

 Our Cybersecurity Services